I believe in realism

 Classical economics is the disease, not the cure

-I have always had an eye for the bigger picture, the causal connection of anything, but my interest in economics was sparked progressively over the last eight years when I noticed how financial systems alone had determined much of the evolution of economics.
+I have always had an eye for the bigger picture, the causal connection of anything.
+Still, my interest in economics was sparked progressively over the last eight years when I noticed how financial systems alone had determined much of economics’s evolution.
 A fatal flaw since financial systems is, at best, a derivative of the renewable value that defines human development.

-Classical economics, because of its lack of innovation and some 200-years of merely a downstream optimization, has morphed into greater-fool economics we know today.
+Because of its lack of innovation and some 200-years of merely a downstream optimization, classical economics has morphed into the greater-fool economics we know today.
 Since finance has been allowed to rule much of the roost of economics, greater-fool economics deployed by finance do significant damage to our economy.

 Too fooled to fail